FredKSchott/snowpack/docs/08-guides.md

 [Sass](https://www.sass-lang.com/) is a stylesheet language that’s compiled to CSS.
 It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
 Sass helps keep large stylesheets well-organized and makes it easy to share design within and across projects.

+[Check out the official Sass CLI documentation](https://sass-lang.com/documentation/cli/dart-sass) for a list of all available arguments.

 ### Workbox

 The [Workbox CLI](https://developers.google.com/web/tools/workbox/modules/workbox-cli) integrates well with Snowpack.
 Run the wizard to bootstrap your first configuration file, and then run `workbox generateSW` to generate your service worker.